+The "Tasso device" is an integrated capillary blood collection device.
 Blood samples from capillary blood vessels, collected using the Tasso device, should be timed as close as possible to the collection of etrasimod blood samples.
 The Tasso device should be attached to the upper arm.
 Details for collection and handling of the samples will be provided in the laboratory manual.

-The blood samples collected using Tasso device will be used for internal exploratory purposes for comparing the etrasimod concentrations between venous and capillary blood.
+The blood samples collected using venous sampling will be used for internal exploratory purposes for comparing the etrasimod concentrations between venous and capillary blood.